 All papers should follow the ACM SIGCSE formatting guidelines.
 Templates for submissions can be found at the ACM SIG Proceedings website.
 LaTeX users should use option #2 (tighter alternate style) when formatting their document.

 (*) We offer a re-submission slack of exactly one week.
-This means that an almost complete version of papers must be submitted by the 20 April deadline, but it will be possible to upload updated versions of papers until 27th April.
-Papers that are not submitted by the 20 April deadline, will not be considered.
+This means that an almost complete version of papers must be submitted by the 22 April deadline, but it will be possible to upload updated versions of papers until 29th April.
+Papers that are not submitted by 22 April will not be considered.

-A Doctoral Consortium will be held the day prior to ICER 2011, on Sunday, August 7.
-Pre/post activities: 7 and 10 August, 2011.
+The Doctoral Consortium will be held the day prior to ICER 2012, on Sunday, September 9th.

 Alison Clear, Christchurch Polytechnic Institute of Technology, Christchurch, New Zealand

 Kate Sanders, Rhode Island College, Providence, Rhode Island, USA